The address of the Apollo Victoria Theatre is 17 Wilton Road, Victoria, London SW1V 1LG.

 It’s situated opposite Victoria Station.

 The main Box Office entrance to the Theatre is on Wilton Road directly opposite Victoria Station.
-Patrons can be dropped off outside the main entrance on Wilton Road or outside the second entrance on Vauxhall Bridge Road.
+Patrons can be dropped off outside the second entrance on Vauxhall Bridge Road.

-There’s no dedicated disabled parking outside the Theatre, although there are 2 parking bays on Wilton Road close to the theatre which are available after 7.00pm.
+There’s no dedicated disabled parking outside the Theatre.
+The closest blue badge parking to the theatre is in Carlisle Place.
+There are 2 parking bays on Wilton Road close to the theatre which are available after 7.00pm.
 There are also parking bays on Vauxhall Bridge Road for up to 8 cars.
 These bays are free of charge and are available all day on bank holidays.

-If you wish to take a Taxi, there’s a taxi rank outside Victoria Station and a secondary rank outside the Theatre on Wilton Road.
-Please be aware that on occasion taxis outside the theatre will not take customers if there are still taxis waiting outside the station.
+If you wish to take a Taxi, there is a taxi rank directly outside the Theatre’s Wilton Road entrance.
+There are further taxi ranks on either side of Victoria Station.
+Please be aware that on occasion taxis outside the Theatre will not take customers if there are still taxis waiting outside the station.

 The main entrance to the Theatre on Wilton Road has a big canopy covering 5 steps going up into the building.
 At night the Theatre is lit up with green strip lights.
 There are 3 sets of double doors with glass panels which can be opened in or out.
 Prior to performances they are usually pinned open.